The Old Red Lion Theatre Literary Department was re-launched in January 2016.

 - Unfortunately, and it is unfortunate, we’re not able to accept plays from writers based outside of the UK and Ireland.

-- We do not accept scripts written for television, film or radio, treatments or incomplete works, short plays under 45 minutes duration, musicals, plays not in the English Language (new translations by UK or Ireland based writers are welcome) or scripts that have already been read by the Literary Department.
+- We do not accept scripts written for television, film or radio, treatments or incomplete works, short plays under 45 minutes duration, musicals, plays not in the English Language or scripts that have already been read by the Literary Department.